Ferret Basic Care

 Ferrets are susceptible to a variety of viral diseases that can cause serious illness and death.

-Ferrets develop plaque and tartar on their teeth as they age.
+Ferrets can develop plaque and tartar on their teeth as they age.
 As the tartar accumulates, it starts to irritate the gums and eventually progresses to gingivitis (bleeding and irritated gums).
-Left untreated, a ferret will develop severe infections of the mouth and may have bad breath, drooling, and difficulty eating.
+Left untreated, a ferret will develop infections of the mouth and may have bad breath, drooling, and difficulty eating.
 Over time, this can lead to painful abscesses and loss of the teeth.

 Lymphoma is a cancer of a kind of white blood cell known as a lymphocyte.
 Since white blood cells are part of the immune system, they circulate in the blood to every part of the body and are in particularly high concentrations in the bone marrow and lymph nodes.
 Due to the widespread occurence of lymphocytes, lymphoma can occur in every organ of the body.
-Frustratingly, lymphona is one of the more common causes of illness in ferrets.
+Frustratingly, lymphoma is one of the more common causes of illness in ferrets.
 It is also a very tricky disease to diagnose as it can mimic so many other diseases depending on where in the body it manifests.
 Anytime a ferret is ill,

 Older ferrets often develop a condition where they collapse suddenly and act very weak or disoriented.
 Many times they may start to grind their teeth or chatter and may develop full blown seizures.
 These signs are most commonly caused by low blood sugar (hypoglycemia).
 Hypoglycemia if ferrets is typically caused by a tumor called an insulinoma that overproduces the hormone insulin.
 Insulinomas are diagnosed in ferrets by blood tests that are performed within a few hours of eating.
 In some cases, the ferret has to stay at the hospital a few hours so we can obtain a accurate results to m